nicolemors/nextjs-blog/posts/segmentation.md

         </figcaption>
 </figure>

-Created a new paradigm beyond just audience estimation.
-Provided inline audience counts, so users could see a more nuanced breakdown of how their segment audience.
-This gave customers control and confidence that their messaging is going to the correct,  relevant audience.
+We implemented a new paradigm beyond just audience estimation, with inline audience counts, so users could see a more nuanced breakdown of how their segment audience.
+This gives customers control and confidence that their messaging is going to the correct, relevant audience.

+<a href="/posts/dark-matter">Check out another project: Dark Matter, a Design System</a>